OguzhanYildirimm/fastf1_app/README.md

 This project was coded by Oguzhan Yildirim.
 It has no commercial purpose.

+<h3> FastF1 app is the conversion of the information in the fastf1 package in Python into a Flutter application with an API written in flask. </h3>

 <h1> Day 1 : Coded Home Screen and Driver List Screen </h1>

 <table style="width:100%">